Interview Training for Hiring Managers

 Here are some manual interview scheduling systems to consider:

-For one-on-one interviews, access the interviewer’s calendar and book interviews (with an added buffer on either end) whenever they are available.
+Access the interviewer’s calendar and book interviews (with an added buffer on either end) whenever they are available.

 For this system to work, the interviewers must be diligent about blocking off times when they are busy or want to protect.

-For panel interviews, identify a handful of specific days and times all interviewers are available and get them to pre-block their calendars for those days.
+Identify a handful of specific days and times all interviewers are available and get them to pre-block their calendars for those days.

 It is then up to the recruiter to fill those extended slots, but there’s a chance candidates aren’t available for any of the remaining slots.

-With any format, you can get interviewers to provide several dates or time slots in advance to offer candidates on a first-come, first-serve basis.
+You can get interviewers to provide several dates or time slots in advance to offer candidates on a first-come, first-serve basis.

 The downside of this strategy is that it requires a lot of admin work and it may result in adverse impact.